 If you’re looking for a fun and interesting city to explore, look no further than Berkeley.
 Situated in the San Francisco Bay Area, Berkeley is home to a diverse population and a variety of things to see and do.
 From its vibrant downtown area to its picturesque parks and gardens, you’ll never run out of things to do in this vibrant city.
-To help you plan your trip, here are 16 Top-Rated Attractions and Things to Do in Berkeley.
+To help you plan your trip, here are 16 Best and Fun Things to Do in Berkeley.
 Enjoy!

 Things to Do in Berkeley, California